janosh/matbench-discovery/site/src/routes/paper/preprint/+page.md

 @Fig:rolling-mae-vs-hull-dist-models visualizes a model's reliability as a function of a material's hull distance.
 The lower its rolling MAE exits the shaded triangle, the better.
 Inside this area, the model's mean error is larger than the distance to the convex hull, making misclassifications likely.
 Outside the triangle even if the model's error points toward the stability threshold at 0 eV from the hull (the plot's center), the mean error is too small to move a material over the stability threshold which would cause a false stability classification.
 M3GNet achieves the lowest overall MAE and exits the peril zone much sooner than other models on the right half of the plot.
 This means it rarely misclassifies unstable materials that lie more than 40 meV above the hull.
 On the plot's left half, CGCNN+P exits the peril zone first, albeit much further from the hull at more than 100 meV below.
 Essentially, all models are prone to false negative predictions even for materials far below the known hull which aligns with the smaller amount of training data for materials on or below the known convex hull (see the [test set's target distribution](/about-the-data#--target-distribution)).

+TODO: mention we consistently see deducting old MP corrections and applying 2020 scheme from MEGNEt e_form predictions increases MAE, no matter if paired with BOWSR, M3GNet, CHGNet or standalone

 ## Discussion

 From @fig:model-metrics we see several models achieve a DAF > 2 in this realistic benchmark scenario.